browserengineering/book/book/intro.md

 evolve and grow.
 But the web is not an accident; its original design reflects truths not just about computing, but about how human beings can connect and interact.
-The web not only survived but thrived during the virtualization of hosting and content specifically thanks to the elegance and effectiveness of this original design.
+The web not only survived but thrived during the virtualization of hosting and content, specifically due to the elegance and effectiveness of this original design.

 [^perhaps]: It is indeed true that one or more of the implementation choices